What are the most important things to know about Odefsey?

 - If you are breastfeeding or plan to breastfeed.
 For women with HIV in the United States, the Guideline does not recommend breastfeeding.
 Before your baby is born, or if you are already breastfeeding, talk to your health care provider to discuss alternative options for feeding your baby.

 - If you are using HIV and Birth Control infographic. -based birth control (such as pills, implants, or vaginal rings).
 For more information about using birth control and HIV medicines at the same time, view the HIVinfo

-- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
+- About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products (including St. John's wort) you are taking or plan to take.
 Odefsey may affect the way other medicines or products work, and other medicines or products may affect how Odefsey works.
 Taking Odefsey together with certain medicines or products may cause serious side effects.

 How should I take Odefsey?

 Odefsey comes in tablet form.
 Each tablet contains:

 - 25 mg tenofovir alafenamide